jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-06-21-videogames.md

 description: Jinfan Frank Hu talks about Scarcity Mindset and why he's so bad at video games.
 ---

-This is day 1 of journalling with a prompt.
+This is day 1 of journaling with Selena.
 Today's prompt:

 ***What have you unlearned recently?***